-Gat Carmi, Law Clerk
+Gat Carmi, Associate Attorney

 Why I do what I do.

 As a working mother, I know full well the demands of a demanding job and raising children.
-I also know full well the women are perfectly capable of balancing careers and family, and doing a great job at both.
+I also know full well that women are perfectly capable of balancing careers and family, and doing a great job at both.

 Unfortunately at the firm we see women who are not afforded the opportunity to fulfill their potential.
 Instead, they are subjected to discrimination and sexual harassment.
 When they oppose discrimination or sexual harassment, often they suffer repercussions, such as hostile workplaces, diminished advancement opportunities, and other retaliation.

 I and this firm help one client at a time.
 Our goal, however, is to end workplace discrimination and harassment in all forms against women.
 If you have suffered from illegal workplace discrimination, sexual harassment, or other wrongful conduct, please call our firm to learn how our attorneys can help.

 For over 12 years at Tuckner Sipser, I have focused on helping workers who have been subject to discrimination in the workplace.
 I represent individuals in matters of: